-CPHL is culturally diverse and believes that the fair and equitable treatment of employees, members, providers, business partners, and our community at large is critical to fulfilling its vision and goals.
-CPHL will treat everyone with dignity and respect regardless of race, color, creed, religion, sex, national origin, disability, marital status, age, sexual orientation and/or public assistance status.
-CPHL will conduct its employment practices free from discrimination.
+Centers Plan for Healthy Living is culturally diverse and believes that the fair and equitable treatment of employees, people we support and other persons is critical to fulfilling its vision and goals.
+CPHL will treat everyone with dignity and with respect regardless of race, color, creed, religion, sex, national origin, disability, marital status, age, sexual orientation, public assistance status.
+Centers Plan for Healthy Living will conduct its employment practices free from discrimination.